dperson/openvpn-client/README.md

                 -v 'vpn.server.name;username;password'
     sudo docker restart vpn

-Once it's up other containers can be started using it's network connection:
+Once it's up other containers can be started using its network connection:

     sudo docker run -it --net=container:vpn -d some/docker-container